darroni/SCE_greenbutton/README.md

 ````
 input_file = "/path/to/your/sce_usage.csv"
 ````
+### SCE_merged_data.py

+This script uses PANDAS and OPENPYXL to copy and normalize the formating of the data in the _parsed.csv file to Excel.
+It is copied in a data Table in Excel that is referenced by several pivot tables.

+### SCE_runall.py

+This script executes each script in sequence, minimizing manual interaction.

 ### When complete
 With the SCE_usage_parsed.csv file populated, simply copy and past the data into the example Excel file for analysis or create your own data model.